kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Jonas's Unholy Affliction II (7-23-25).md

 - Jonas turned into a massive demon lycanthrope thing, it regens.
 Blood frenzy.
 	- Porto cast something on Valindra mid combat, Detect Thoughts.
 	- Requires silver to kill.
 I gave Lewis 5 silver coins and told him to heat metal, he liquified it into Jonas's mouth.
+	- Rem was bit and infected with lycanthropy.
+Lewis can't help yet.
+	- I took the silver out of